-to the Checkmk micro core.
-All data paths relate to the instance’s home directory.
+All paths relate to the site’s home directory.

 1. Runtime data

-Here messages from starting and stopping the CMC can be found, as well as general warnings and error messages.
-The history for hosts and services (with Nagios, both are in
+In this file messages from starting and stopping the CMC can be found, as well as general warnings and error messages.
+The history for hosts and services (in Nagios both are contained in

-The core’s configuration.
-In Nagios this data equates to the data sets under
+The core’s configuration with all static data on hosts, services, groups, users and global settings.
+In Nagios this data equates to the files under

 The core’s current runtime state.
-This stores information on the current status of hosts and services, likewise downtimes, acknowledgements and commentaries.
+The file stores information on the current status of hosts and services, likewise scheduled downtimes, acknowledgements and commentaries.
+The data is updated regularly during processing and when the core is stopped.
+If it is unavailable or incompatible when the core starts, the core will begin with an empty state.
 This data equates to the

-The history for all hosts and services is stored in text format in this file.
+This file stores the history of all hosts and services in text format.
 This corresponds in its content and format to the

 Old versions of